Erectile Dysfunction Treatment

 Relationship between the HARD and the HEART

-Arterial stiffness is defined as a reduction in arterial distensibility.
+Arterial stiffness is a reduction in arterial distensibility.
 Several molecular, cellular, and genetic causes underlie the mechanism of arterial stiffness.
 Arteries are composed of three layers:

 - Intima: the innermost layer, a single layer of endothelial and connective tissues.